Achievement Unlocked

 PNI

-52-item measure assessing both grandiose and vulnerable narcissism across 7 dimensions.
-Continues to be widely validated in clinical and research contexts and is particularly valuable for distinguishing NPD subtypes to guide treatment selection (Maples et al., 2025).
+A 52-item measure assessing both grandiose and vulnerable narcissism across seven dimensions.
+Widely validated in clinical and research contexts and particularly valuable for distinguishing NPD subtypes in order to guide treatment selection (Maples et al., 2025).

-Subscales include: grandiose fantasy, self-sacrificing self-enhancement, entitlement rage, exploitativeness, contingent self-esteem, hiding the self, devaluing.
-Produces a clinically rich profile.
+Subscales include grandiose fantasy, self-sacrificing self-enhancement, entitlement rage, exploitativeness, contingent self-esteem, hiding the self, and devaluing.
+This produces a clinically rich profile that maps directly onto subtype and treatment planning decisions.

 Five-Factor Narcissism Inventory